Introduction: What is a European Article Number (EAN)?

 What is a Barcode Scanner and Why Do You Need One?

-A barcode scanner is a device that is used to scan barcodes and recognize the numbers and letters that are in them.
+A barcode scanner is a device that is used to scan barcodes.
+They recognize the numbers and letters that are in them.
 This device can be used for any kind of scanning, but it is mostly used for scanning products when you are shopping.